paxdotdev/docs/src/start-key-concepts-properties-settings.md

 Conversely, `Settings` are _outputs_ — when composing the definition of a component or program, you _set_ the properties of any element in order to specify behavior or appearance.
 Building off of the `Stacker` example above, any component that instantiates a `Stacker` in its template has the opportunity to apply a _setting_ to `Stacker`, to _set_ its `direction` property.

-Though they are two sides of the same idea, defining _properties_ is quite different from defining _settings_:
+Though they are two sides of the same idea, defining _properties_ looks quite different from defining _settings_:

 ## Defining Properties